fastoch/Deploy-via-Docker-Stack/README.md

 ## VM vs Container

 A Virtual Machine has a complete OS on it.
 It's the hardware that is virtualized.
+VMs use the hardware resources of the host system thanks to what we call a "**hypervisor**".

+Containers don't have an actual OS, they use a virtualized OS

 @5/59
 ---